steamcannon/steamcannon.org/_steps/debugging_applications/setup_ide_remote_debugger.md

 title: Connect a Remote Debugger to Your Instance
 ---

-In Eclipse, go to Run -> Debug Configurations and create a new Remove Java Application configuration.
+In Eclipse, go to Run -> Debug Configurations and create a new Remote Java Application configuration.
 Fill in your instance's external hostname as the host and 8787 as the port.
 Click the Debug button to connect to your instance.